 Statsmodels and Panda can easily be installed using pip:

-Now, if there’s a newer version of pip available, and you want to get that version, here’s a blog post about how to upgrade pip.
+Now, if a newer version of pip is available, and you want to get that version, here’s a blog post about how to upgrade pip.

 How to Use AnovaRM to Carry Out a Repeated Measures ANOVA

-In this section we are going to learn how to do a repeated measures ANOVA using Statsmodels.
-More specifically, we are going to learn how carry out a one-way ANOVA and two-way ANOVA in Python.
+In this section, we will learn how to perform repeated measures of ANOVA using Statsmodels.
+More specifically, we will learn how to carry out one-way ANOVA and two-way ANOVA in Python.
 The AnovaRM class takes five arguments:

 One-way ANOVA for Repeated Measures Using Statsmodels

 First, we start with the one-way ANOVA.
-In the examples below, we are going to use Pandas and the AnovaRM class from statsmodels.
-In the first example, we are using Pandas to use read_csv to load this data into a dataframe.
-See my Python Pandas Dataframe tutorial if you need to learn more about Pandas dataframes.
+The examples below will use Pandas and the AnovaRM class from statsmodels.
+In the first example, we use Pandas to use read_csv to load this data into a dataframe.
+See my Python Pandas Dataframe tutorial to learn more about Pandas dataframes.

 import pandas as pd